 Hint – with an app like Glow, screen recording isn’t really necessary.
-Glow records every action in the Activity Log and client Timeline.
+Glow records every action for you.

 So if the information isn’t in there, you know your team member hasn’t done the work and can address it with them appropriately.

 So there you have it, an overview of how to provide 24/7 support for your WordPress maintenance services.

 Offering 24/7 support to clients shouldn’t be daunting and is easier than ever to do.